shutterstock/public-api-javascript-sdk/docs/CatalogApi.md

- page | Number| Page number, defaults to 1 per_page | Number| Number of results per page, defaults to 20 sort | String| Sort by, defaults to newest <br/><br/>Valid values: "newest", "oldest"
+ page | Number| Page number, defaults to 1 per_page | Number| Number of results per page, defaults to 20 sort | String| Sort by, defaults to newest <br/><br/>Valid values: "newest", "oldest" shared | Boolean| Set to true to omit collections that you own and return only collections  that are shared with you, defaults to false

 ### Accepted authentication